lmn0/terraform/README.md

 This is a simple workspace that contains Terraform platform automation scripts for DevOps/SRE tasks.

+AWS folder contains TF scripts to create a fresh instance of Jenkins on EC2, configure security groups, VPC and set up S3 bucket automatically.
+OCI folder contains TF scripts to create OCI instances and perform some functions such as for loops, and usage of variables etc.

 `fmt` flag - this is handy for making the code look readable.

 ```